SciEcon/SciEcon-Website/docs/program.md

 ## SciEcon Lab Incubator Program

+!!! quote
-> In light of eastern and western philosophy
+    In light of eastern and western philosophy
-> The renaissance of Plato’s Symposium (Sympósion) and Wang Xizhi’s (王羲之) Orchid Pavilion Preface (蘭亭序).
+    The renaissance of Plato’s Symposium (Sympósion) and Wang Xizhi’s (王羲之) Orchid Pavilion Preface (蘭亭序).

 **Current Executive Chairs**: Zichao Chen and Yufan Zhang